x4dr/Fen/endworld/contamination.md

 ## Contamination Damage

 When an entity takes contamination damage, they roll their contamination resistance plus relevant modifiers.
-Remaining damage (above 0) is applied to a wound called "Contamination Ingress", increasing it or creating it if there currently isn't one, and raises the entity’s contamination by 1.
+Remaining damage (above 0) is applied to a wound called "Contamination Ingress", increasing it or creating it if there currently isn't one, and raises the entity's contamination by 1.
 The current contamination level grants an internal bonus to ingress resistance rolls causes complications during, [healing](endworld/healing), making a little scratch potentially life threatening.

 People roll [Resistance](endworld/ewchar#Core-Stats) as the attribute, unless they have equipment or skills which can be used in Ingress resistance, nothing else.